 Grief is one of the most tragic and beautiful experiences that one can go through.
-Our heart aches, and we yearn for the one that we lost.
-We see them in crowds, we remember their scent and dream about them.
+Our heartaches and we yearn for the one that we lost.
+We see them in crowds; we remember their scent and dream about them.
 We might feel confused and mentally slow.
 We might become angry or distant.
-Just as a snake sheds his skin to grow, grief can lead us to become more resilient and compassionate.
-Pain is an opportunity to analyse where our priorities are, and recognise who we love and appreciate.
-Here are some tips to move through the bittersweet:
+Just as a snake sheds its skin to grow, grief can lead us to become more resilient and compassionate.
+Pain is an opportunity to analyse where our priorities are and recognise who we love and appreciate.
+Here are some tips for moving through the bittersweet:

 Appreciate what the other person taught you and use that to help you become a better person.
 Appreciate those that love you and that you love.

 Tell those that you care about why you love them and why they are important to you.
 This helps you to stay connected and also receive social support.

 3. A time to grieve and a time to focus

 If you have lost your focus or motivation for life, set a time to grieve.
 For example, if you have children to take care of, allow yourself some space at night when they are sleeping to cry, journal, feel your emotions or reflect on the loss.

 The loss might slow down your brain.
 You might not be able to get things done as quickly or as efficiently as you used to.
 Be patient with yourself through this process.
 Go slow throughout the day and prioritise what must be done and what can wait.

 Close your eyes, slow down your breathing.
 Focus on creating a space around your heart; let your heart be as big as it needs to be.
 Breathe into that space.
 Allow your feelings to be there.